sarahciston/codingcare/posts/guide.md

 * first steps & logistics: a hub for info dumping, collab notes
 * course corrections
 • three tenses: what we have done, continue to do and how it matters, ideal vision we want for the world and how this leads to it
-* resouces collected
+* resources collected
-* start your own collective
+* start your own collective -->

 ### why we're here, upon reflection (a former manifesto)